MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-connect-overview.md

 ms.reviewer: igorstan
 ---

-# Connect to Azure SQL Data Warehouse
+# Connect to Azure SQL Analytics (formerly SQL DW)
-Get connected to Azure SQL Data Warehouse.
+Get connected to and Azure SQL Analytics data warehouse.

 ## Find your server name
 The server name in the following example is samplesvr.database.windows.net.
 To find the fully qualified server name: